-These soothing lavender oatmeal bath bombs are lovely for dry skin and smell fantastic.
-These homemade oatmeal bath bombs make a great homemade gift with an old fashioned appeal.
+These soothing lavender oatmeal bath bombs are wonderful for dry skin and smell fantastic.
+Homemade bath bombs make a great handmade gift with an old fashioned appeal.
+Making them yourself is so much more thoughtful than a store bought bath bombs.
+Though an easy bath bomb recipe to make, the results are quite lovely and the moisturizing bath bombs are nourishing for the skin.

 Lavender Oatmeal Bath Bombs: A Soothing DIY Gift